 With the example below, you may be able to spot the key differences between a passport-style photo and a professional headshot.

 Indeed, both photographs present a person’s bust, but the way they do it is fundamentally different.

-As said, passport photos are defined and regulated by a nation’s governments.
-In the case of the United States, it is the Department of State that is responsible for setting guidelines for passport pictures.
-In short, a passport photo must have a plain white background, the person must be seen frontally, a neutral facial expression is required and no accessories are allowed.
+As said, passport photos are defined and regulated by a nation’s government.
+In the United States, it is the Department of State that is responsible for setting guidelines for passport pictures.
+In short, U.S. passport photos require:

-Headshots are more flexible.
-Depending on the final destination and your equipment, the photograph may have a more extravagant background.
-You do not have to pose frontally with a neutral face expression, and accessories (such as glasses) are allowed.
+Headshots are a lot more flexible.
+Depending on the purpose of the photo and your equipment, the photograph may have a more extravagant background.
+Additionally, headshots do not have any restrictions on the subject, so individuals are free to pose however they like (with or without accessories).

-Although headshots are not strictly defined, there is a set of good practices on how to get a good-looking photograph.
+Although headshots are not strictly defined, there is a set of good practices on how to get a good-looking snap.
 We cover that in more depth below.

 To fully comprehend how different passport photos and headshots are, we invite you to follow our in-depth comparison.

 The following paragraphs may also be beneficial for you to understand what makes a proper passport photo and what makes a good headshot.

 First and foremost, it is the purpose that makes the main difference.